coolceph/vimrc/README.md

 # Requirements

-* Vim 7.4+ compiled with if_lua.
+* Vim/MacVim 7.4+ compiled with if_lua.
 If :echo has("lua") returns 1, then you're done; otherwise, Mac OSX see below.

 ```
 brew install vim --with-lua
+brew install macvim --with-lua
 ```

 * Ctags